Kevin Cramer preps media bias questionnaires for major broad...

 Cramer's critics

 Cramer's interest in media bias has drawn opposing opinions.
-Bo Wood, an associate professor in UND's political science and public administration department, said Cramer's November announcement appeared at the time to be a means to an end, though he said he wasn't sure what that end was.
+Bo Wood, an associate professor in the University of North Dakota's political science and public administration department, said Cramer's November announcement appeared at the time to be a means to an end, though he said he wasn't sure what that end was.

 "He could have been absolutely, genuinely concerned about the tone of the media ... a lot of people think the media is biased," he said.
 "But any statement you make, anything you do to call for hearings on any topic, if you do it a week before an election, it's strategic."